tijender7/yoga/README.md

    docker-compose up --build
    ```

-# YogaHarmony
+# YogForever

-YogaHarmony is a web application for yoga enthusiasts to book classes and manage their yoga journey.
+YogForever is a web application for yoga enthusiasts to book classes and manage their yoga journey.

 ## Important Notes for Developers